aikaSan/terraform-aws-elastic-beanstalk-modules/README.md

 ## Folders

-prod - Load Balanced Environment.
+load-balanced -> Load Balanced Environment.
+Works only with WebServer options.